miyamok/epsilonproofchecker/README.md

 ### Predicate calculus
 Predicate caluclus is an extension of elementary calculus by quantifications.
 The language is enriched by the existential quantifier and the universal quantifier.
-Let V be a set of variables.
-The syntax is given as follows, assuming <code>x</code> is a variable in V.
+The syntax is given as follows.
 ```
 t ::= x | c | f(t)
 F ::= A | bot | F -> F | F & F | (F | F) | Q(t) | ex x F | all x F